 The curriculum is revised based on Occupational standards.
-The occupational standards are revised every 5 years with the involvement of experts, social partners, and schools.
+The occupational standards are reviewed every five years with the involvement of experts, social partners, and schools.
 As well as initiating a new occupational standard, individuals or legal entities can apply for a revision of an occupational standard.
 The proposal must include an analysis of the situation and international comparability.
 Once the occupational standards have been revised or established, a programme of adoption begins to develop or update the curriculum of the educational programme.
 One or more occupational standards are the basis for an educational programme.
 The CPI coordinates the process of renewing or establishing an educational programme, involving experts in the field of education who prepare the curriculum for the educational programme.
 The process itself (curriculum development) takes about one year and the proposal for a new or renewed programme must be approved by the professional council and by the accreditation commission appointed by the Ministry of Education.
 The whole process including revision of Occupational standards takes at least two years.
-The CPI coordinates the process of renewing or establishing an educational programme, involving experts in the field of education who prepare the curriculum for the educational programme.
 Once the programmes are approved, they are published in the official gazette and then schools can launch a new or renewed educational programme.
 VET in Slovenia is currently in the process of modernization of VET which will be finalized in 2026.